 Topic Cluster Strategy: How to Build Topical Authority with AI

-If you're publishing blog posts without a cluster strategy, you're leaving rankings on the table.
+If you're publishing blog posts without a cluster strategy, you're making the site harder to navigate and maintain.

 What Is a Topic Cluster?